Brucellosis is a disease caused by a group of bacteria from the genus Brucella. These bacteria can infect both humans and animals.

 - blood culture

 - urine culture

 - bone marrow culture

 - cerebrospinal fluid testing

 - testing for antibodies to brucellosis

-Antibiotics will not always eliminate the bacteria that cause this condition.
-Your doctor may have to try several drugs before the disease is finally treated.
+Antibiotics won’t always eliminate the bacteria that cause brucellosis.
+Your doctor may have to prescribe several drugs before the disease is fully treated.
 In some cases, the bacteria may remain despite treatment.
-You could end up with brucellosis long-term.

 Some of these complications can be lethal.
-Fortunately, fatality is rare.
+Fortunately, death from brucellosis is rare.
 The mortality rate for brucellosis is as low as 2 percent.
-Survival is expected, particularly for people without complications.
+Most people with brucellosis are expected to survive the disease, especially if they don’t have complications.

 - Avoid consuming raw meat or unpasteurized milk, cheese, and ice cream.

-- Wear gloves and protective glasses when handling animal meat.
+- Wear gloves and protective glasses when handling animals or animal tissues.

 - Cover any open wounds on your skin when coming in contact with animal blood.

-- Wear protective clothing and gloves when providing aid during animal birth.
+- Wear protective clothing and gloves when helping animals give birth.